Disintermediation: the benefits of going D2C

 Johan Boström, our co-founder and evangelist, explains how digital has evolved to eliminate intermediaries whose cost to service has become greater than the value they provide.

 Digital has evolved from simply enabling the business strategy to actually driving business strategy.
 One of the reasons is that digitization simplifies the removing of intermediaries from the traditional supply chain—one that typically consists of a manufacturer selling to a distributor that, in turn, sells to a retailer that sells to a consumer.
-This phenomenon of removing intermediaries in the supply chain—such as manufacturers selling direct to consumers by cutting out distributors and retailers—is called disintermediation.
+This phenomenon of removing intermediaries in the supply chain—such as manufacturers selling direct-to-consumer (D2C) by cutting out distributors and retailers—is called disintermediation.
 Simply put, disintermediation eliminates intermediaries whose cost to service has become greater than the value they provide.

 Transparency and disintermediation